-This chapter describes APIs for operations that use BFILES.
-APIs covered in this chapter are listed in Table 21-1.
+APIs for operations that use BFILES are listed in Table 11-1.

-The following information is given for each operation described in this chapter:
+This information is given for each operation described:

 - Usage Notes provide implementation guidelines such as information specific to a given programmatic environment or data type. - Syntax refers you to the syntax reference documentation for each supported programmatic environment. - Examples describe any setup tasks necessary to run the examples given.

-Demonstration files listed are available in subdirectories under \$ORACLE HOME/rdbms/demo/lobs/ named plsql, oci, vb, and java.
+Demonstration files listed are available in subdirectories under \$ORACLE_HOME/rdbms/demo/lobs/ named plsql, oci, vb, and java.
 The driver program lobdemo.sql is in /plsql and the driver program lobdemo.c is in /oci.

-Note: LOB APIs do not support loading data into BFILES.
-See "Using SQLLoader to Load LOBs" on page 3-1 for details on techniques for loading data into BFILES.
+LOB APIs do not support loading data into BFILES.

+About Using SQLLoader to Load LOBs for details about techniques to load data into BFILES.

 - Supported Environments for BFILE APIs

-- Accessing BFILEs
+- About Accessing BFILEs

 - Directory Objects

 - BFILENAME and Initialization

 - Characteristics of the BFILE Data Type

 - BFILE Security

-- Loading a LOB with BFILE Data
+- About Loading a LOB with BFILE Data

-- Opening a BFILE with OPEN
+- About Opening a BFILE with OPEN

-- Opening a BFILE with FILEOPEN
+- About Opening a BFILE with FILEOPEN

-- Determining Whether a BFILE Is Open Using ISOPEN
+- About Determining Whether a BFILE Is Open Using ISOPEN

-- Determining Whether a BFILE Is Open with FILEISOPEN
+- About Determining Whether a BFILE Is Open with FILEISOPEN

-- Displaying BFILE Data
+- About Displaying BFILE Data

-- Reading Data from a BFILE
+- About Reading Data from a BFILE

-- Reading a Portion of BFILE Data Using SUBSTR
+- About Reading a Portion of BFILE Data Using SUBSTR

 - Comparing All or Parts of Two BFILES

 - Checking If a Pattern Exists in a BFILE Using INSTR

 - Determining Whether a BFILE Exists

 - Getting the Length of a BFILE

-- Assigning a BFILE Locator
+- · About Assigning a BFILE Locator

 - Getting Directory Object Name and File Name of a BFILE

-- Updating a BFILE by Initializing a BFILE Locator
+- About Updating a BFILE by Initializing a BFILE Locator

 - Closing a BFILE with FILECLOSE

 - Closing a BFILE with CLOSE

 - Closing All Open BFILEs with FILECLOSEALL

-- Inserting a Row Containing a BFILE
+- About Inserting a Row Containing a BFILE